Quick Answer

 - NAV = (total fund assets minus total fund liabilities) / total shares outstanding.

-- Open-end funds always transact at NAV (no premium or discount) and use forward pricing (orders before close get that day's NAV, after close get the next day's).
+- Open-end funds always redeem at NAV, purchase at NAV plus any load (never a market-driven premium or discount), and use forward pricing (orders before close get that day's NAV, after close get the next day's).

-- Closed-end funds trade at market price and more commonly at a discount to NAV.
+- Closed-end funds trade at market price, more commonly at a discount to NAV.

-- ETFs trade at market price but stay close to NAV via the authorized participant (AP) arbitrage mechanism.
+- ETFs trade at market price but stay close to NAV via the authorized participant (AP) arbitrage.

-- Match the benchmark to the fund: large-cap U.S. equity to S&P 500, small-cap to Russell 2000, technology to Nasdaq Composite, blue-chip to DJIA, investment-grade bonds to Bloomberg U.S. Aggregate Bond Index, international equity to MSCI EAFE.
+- Match the benchmark to the fund: large-cap U.S. equity to S&P 500 (market-cap-weighted), small-cap to Russell 2000, technology to Nasdaq Composite, investment-grade bonds to Bloomberg U.S. Aggregate Bond Index, international equity to MSCI EAFE.

 - Manager tenure: longer tenure makes historical returns more attributable to the current manager; a recent manager change is a red flag when relying on past performance.